 Since many of the files below can be easily re-downloaded or installed, you can exclude them all together.
 This may decrease the initial upload duration.

-A regular expression (regex) is a string of text used as a search pattern to match filenames containing a specific sequence of characters.
+A regular expression (regex) is a search pattern which locates files and folders containing a specific sequence of characters by comparing that sequence to absolute file path on your computer.
 Leverage the power of regular expressions to fine-tune and allow for more complex backup file exclusion rules.

 In simple terms, this expression means: